 - Cook egg noodles per package instructions (just a minute or so shy of full cook time).
 Drain.

-- Meanwhile, heat olive oil in a large, oven-safe sauté pan (I like to use a 12-inch enameled cast-iron pan, about 2.5 to 3 inches deep) over medium heat on the stovetop.
+- Meanwhile, heat olive oil in a 12-inch heavy-bottomed oven-safe sauté/deep pan over medium heat on the stovetop.

 - Add onion and celery and cook, stirring often, until the veggies have softened, about 5 minutes or so.